sergey-untilov/simpledate/readme.md

 SimpleDate is a small C++ library that gives you a simple implementation of Date type in readable format - YYYYMMDD.

+It's important when you need to see dates in a debugger without extra logging, printing, etc.

 It uses unsigned long to store a date.
 For example, date 26 January 1980 be stored in a number 19800126.

-There are some functions which manipulate with a date.
+There are some functions in a library which manipulates with a date type.

 Examples of usage
 -----------------